velozdev/slides-gitlab/slides/10_Leveraging_the_GitLab_Ecosystem_&_Integrations.md

 * **How it works:** Mention a Jira issue ID in a commit, and GitLab automatically adds a linked comment back in the corresponding Jira ticket.
 * **Why it's valuable:** Keeps both systems in sync without manual effort.
 Developers can stay in GitLab, while project managers get full visibility in Jira.

-*(Graphic: The Jira logo and GitLab logo with a two-way arrow between them.)*

 # Popular Integration: ServiceNow

 ## Automating Change Management